onkej/coref-web-scraping/README.md

 		- [Query String without `?`](#query-string-without-)
 			- [anjuke.com 安居客](#anjukecom-安居客)

-Websites use different content loading mecanisms.
+Websites use different content loading mechanisms.
 Accordingly, there're two types of scraping methods: JSON-based vs. URL-based.

 ## How to Know Which Approach to Use?
 (Answered by Claude 3.7 Sonnet)